 \begin{remark} {\rm The above theorems can be applied only when we have control over the sectional curvature of all plane fields and not only the sectional curvature of contact planes $\xi$.
 This is natural in view of the following very slight sharpening of a result of Krouglov saying that the latter curvature is very flexible.
 To get this version, start with a compatible metric and observe that Krouglov's modifications do not destroy weak compatibility, although they destroy compatibility (this is another reason to use weakly compatible metrics).

 \begin{theorem}[Krouglov 2008, \cite{Krouglov08}] Given a cooriented contact structure $\xi$ on a closed 3--manifold $M$ and any strictly negative function $f,$ there is a weakly compatible metric on $M$ such that the sectional curvatures of $\xi$ are given by $f$.
-Moreover, if the Euler class of $\xi$ is zero then any function $f$ may be realized as the sectional curvature of $\xi$ for some metric. \end{theorem} } \end{remark}
+Moreover, if the Euler class of $\xi$ is zero then any function $f$ may be realized. \end{theorem} } \end{remark}

 \no Observe that since $\text{ct}_K(r)\to\infty$ as $r\to 0$ the bound in Theorem \ref{thm:weak-compatible} is always nonzero.
-We also notice that if $\alpha$ is actually compatible with $g$ then $m_g = 0$ and thus $\text{\rm ct}^{-1}_{K}(m_g)$ can be taken to be $+\infty$.
-A similar situation occurs when $\text{sec}(M)\leq -K$, then $\text{\rm ct}^{-1}_{K}(r)$ is ill defined for $r\in [-\sqrt{K},\sqrt{K}]$ and we may assume $\text{\rm ct}^{-1}_{K}(m_g)$ to be $+\infty$ as well.
+We also notice that if $\alpha$ is actually compatible with $g$ then $\mg = 0$ and thus $\text{\rm ct}^{-1}_{K}(\mg)$ can be taken to be $+\infty$.
+A similar situation occurs when $\sec(g)\leq -K$, then $\text{\rm ct}^{-1}_{K}(r)$ is ill defined for $r\in [-\sqrt{K},\sqrt{K}]$ and we may assume $\text{\rm ct}^{-1}_{K}(\mg)$ to be $+\infty$ as well.
 Recall that for such manifolds, the universal cover is exhausted by geodesic balls.
-Since an overtwisted disk has to be contained in a compact part of the universal cover, we get the following corollary that we state as a theorem due its potential relevance to the problem of existence on hyperbolic manifolds: \begin{theorem} Let $(M^3,\xi)$ be a contact 3-manifold (not necessarily closed) that is weakly compatible with a complete Riemannian metric $g$ of nonpositive sectional curvature $K$.
+Since an overtwisted disk has to be contained in a compact part of the universal cover, we get the following corollary that we state as a theorem due its potential relevance to the problem of the existence of tight contact structures on hyperbolic manifolds. \begin{theorem} Let $(M,\xi)$ be a contact 3-manifold (not necessarily closed) that is weakly compatible with a complete Riemannian metric $g$ of nonpositive sectional curvature.
 If

 at all points then the contact structure $\xi$ is universally tight. \end{theorem}